felixlu/awesome-stars/topics.md

 - [xorbitsai/inference](https://github.com/xorbitsai/inference) - Replace OpenAI GPT with another LLM in your app by changing a single line of code.
 Xinference gives you the freedom to use any LLM you need.
 With Xinference, you're empowered to run inference with any
 - [capistrano/capistrano](https://github.com/capistrano/capistrano) - A deployment automation tool built on Ruby, Rake, and SSH.
 - [caprover/caprover](https://github.com/caprover/caprover) - Scalable PaaS (automated Docker+nginx) - aka Heroku on Steroids
+- [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source, self-hostable PaaS alternative to Vercel, Heroku and Netlify that lets you easily deploy static sites, databases, web applications and more than 280 one-click services on your own serv
 - [ray-project/ray](https://github.com/ray-project/ray) - Ray is an AI compute engine.
 Ray consists of a core distributed runtime and a set of AI Libraries for accelerating ML workloads.

 ## design